fggo/learn-git/README.md

 git config --global user.name 'junholee' git config --global user.email 'jnuho@outlook.com'

-# fetch the changes from original repo and it will
+# sync your fork by fetching the changes from original repo
-# store the changes in the branch 'upstream/master' of your forked repo
+# it will store the changes into the 'upstream/master' branch of your forked repo
 git fetch upstream

-# merge the branch
+# merge into the master branch
 git checkout master
 git merge upstream/master

-# now push my changes to make my forked repo is up-to-date
+# push changes to make forked repository up-to-date
 # it only updates the forked repo(copy)
 git push origin master

-# now go to original repo,
+# now go to the original repo,
 # click pull request -> create pull request

 # now original owner of repo can confirm 'merge pull request'